Lindor homers, Mets rout Braves 13-2 after Ozuna arrested

 GLOVELY

 Both teams flashed impressive leather early.
-In the first inning, Mets catcher Tomás Nido threw out Ronald Acuña Jr. trying to steal second, and Braves first baseman Freddie Freeman leaped to snare Smith’s line drive.
+In the first inning, Mets catcher Tomás Nido threw out Ronald Acuña Jr. trying to steal second, and Braves first baseman Freddie Freeman leaped to snare Dominic Smith’s line drive.
 In the second, Villar ended the inning by sprawling at third base for William Contreras’ line drive.

 TRAINER’S ROOM